 Voters may also request an absentee ballot in writing (mail or email) to the City Clerk’s office.
 The request must include: a copy of your Photo ID, your name, the address you are registered, the address you wish to receive your ballot at, and a current phone number and/or email.
 Download an Application for an Absentee Ballot (PDF).
-This can be mailed, emailed or placed in the City’s Drop Box along with a copy of your photo ID.
+This can be mailed, emailed or placed in the City’s Mail Slot or Drop Box along with a copy of your photo ID.

 If you have any questions or need assistance with your voting options, please contact the City Clerk’s office at 715-682-7071.

-The City will not be conducting absentee voting within nursing homes and assisted living facilities according to WI Department of Public Health recommendations.
+Until further guidance is received, the City will not be conducting absentee voting within nursing homes and assisted living facilities according to WI Department of Public Health recommendations.
 Absentee ballots will be sent to each facility for those residents registered to vote.

 Municipal Board of Absentee Canvass - Central count